pantheon-org/opencode-warcraft-notifications/WORKFLOW_IMPROVEMENTS_SUMMARY.md

 ---

+## 🎉 GitHub Actions Update Status

+**✅ ALL GITHUB ACTIONS UP TO DATE** (as of 2025-11-13)

+All GitHub Actions across all workflows have been updated to their latest versions:

+- Phase 1 (High Priority): 4 actions updated - PR #104 (merged)
+- Phase 2 (Medium Priority): actions/cache updated to v4.3.0 - commits 011328f & 88a7638
+- Cleanup: Backup files removed - PR #106 (merged)

+**Current Status:**

+- 10/10 actions at latest versions ✅
+- All actions SHA-pinned for security ✅
+- All workflows passing ✅

 ## 🚀 Next Steps (Optional - Lower Priority)

 ### Medium Priority Items

 1. Change cleanup default from dry_run=true to false in `6-cleanup.yml`
-2. Pin GitHub Actions to commit SHAs (security best practice)
+2. ✅ Pin GitHub Actions to commit SHAs (security best practice) - ALREADY DONE
-3. Add Dependabot for action version updates
+3. Add Dependabot for action version updates (to automate future updates)

 ### Low Priority Items